For first-timers, our advice on packing for a Viking Ocean Cruise…

 Packing too little means you may have to do without, or pay the price of purchasing (and finding) replacements while traveling for things you already have at home.

-Here is our advice on six things definitely NOT to take:
+Here is our advice on 6 things you should definitely NOT take:

 1) NO formal evening attire

 Straightening or curling irons are another story.
 Neither hotels nor cruise ships have caught up with the popularity of these hair tools.
 So if you depend on them, bring your own.
-Make sure you bring a European-style adapters for the plugs, and that the tools can run on 220V current (for use near the makeup table in your cabin).
+The only exception to the no-adapter rule below: Make sure you bring European-style adapters for the plugs, and that the hair tools can run on 220V current (for use near the makeup table in your cabin).

 3) No adapters

-Electrical outlets in Viking Ocean staterooms run on either 110V and 220V so there is no need to bring other adapters—even though you’ll be visiting different countries.
+Electrical outlets in Viking Ocean staterooms run on either 110V and 220V so when packing for a Viking Ocean Cruise, there is no need to bring other adapters—even though you’ll be visiting different countries.

 In each cabin, there are two 110V sockets above the desk and one on each side of the bed.
 There are also USB ports to charge your cellphone or tablet so all you need to bring are the cables.